 The following questions are frequently asked of our office:

 Does the Sheriff Office issue a license to carry a firearm?
-ANSWER: Yes, application packages can be picked up during regular office hours 8:00 AM to 4:30 PM applications are accepted from 8:30 AM to 3:30 PM.
+ANSWER: Yes, application packages can be picked up during regular office hours 8:00 AM to 4:30 PM applications are accepted from 8:30 AM to 3:30 PM except for the last day of the month, when hours are 8:30 AM to 1:30 PM.
+The Sheriff's Office will have extended hours on the 3rd Thursday of every month till 6:30 PM.

 How old do you need to be to obtain a concealed weapon?
 ANSWER: 21 years of age or older, residing in the County of Greene, may apply for a Pennsylvania License to Carry through the Greene County Sheriff's Office.

 Does the Sheriff's Office also do renewals of firearms permits?
 ANSWER: Yes, renewals are treated the same as new permits... the applicant must complete the application package, and must show their current or expired gun permit when renewing.

 Is there a fee for processing the application to carry a firearm?
-ANSWER: Yes, applicant will need to bring his/her Driver's License or Pennsylvania ID card along with the application into the Sheriff's Office, PLEASE REMEMBER THAT YOUR REFERENCES MUST PERSONALLY SIGN APPLICATION, if all paperwork is in order, your application package will be accepted and you will be required to pay a $20 (Cash or Check) processing fee at the time your application is processed.
+ANSWER: Yes, applicant will need to bring his/her Driver's License or Pennsylvania ID card along with the application into the Sheriff's Office, PLEASE REMEMBER THAT YOU WILL NEED TWO REFERENCES WITH ADDRESS AND PHONE FOR YOUR APPLICATION, if all paperwork is in order, your application package will be accepted and you will be required to pay a $20 (Cash or Check WE DO NOT TAKE BANK CARDS) processing fee at the time your application is processed.
 Your picture will be taken and background check processed on the day you submit your application.

 How long does it take to receive the firearm permit?
 ANSWER: Once your application is processed at the sheriff's office, it typically is completed same day; however, the Sheriff’s Office reserves the right to take up to 45 days to complete the background check as provided by law.